CodeProSpecialist/8-17-2026-Billionaire-Strategy-NASDAQ-Trading-Robot-for-Alpaca-with-TensorFlow-Machine-Learning/README.md

-Billionaire Strategy — NASDAQ Stock Trading Robot for Alpaca Brand-New 2026 Automated Trading System — August 18, 2026
+Billionaire Strategy — NASDAQ Stock Trading Robot for Alpaca Brand-New 2026 Automated Trading System — August 17, 2026 design.

 This is a new, fully integrated Alpaca stock-trading robot built around a disciplined "buy at the lowest reasonable price" philosophy.
 The robot searches the S&P 500 for technically strong stocks that are temporarily discounted or pulling back, confirms the setup across multiple timeframes, ranks the best opportunities, sizes positions according to risk, and manages exits automatically.